sergii-nosachenko/recipes-web-app-project/README.md

 ### Main page

-1. Page consists of two parts:
+1. Page consists of 3 parts:
+  - Header
   - Left sidebar (occupies full window height)
   - Content (vertically scrollable)
-2. Sidebar consists of:
+2. Header consists of:
   - App logo
+  - `My list` button (scrolls content to user's list section)
+  - `Add new` button (shows modal with a form to add new entity)
+  - `Log out` button (clear token and shows the **Sign-in page**)
+3. Sidebar consists of:
   - Filter section, that contains form divided into parts (only one can be active at a time):
     - Search by title (text input field)
     - Filter by ... fields (text input field with suggestions in dropdown select - look for available data in API docs)